Is Your Child An Orchid Or A Dandelion? Unlocking The Science Of Sensitive Kids

 On the lab test he did to determine if a child is an orchid or a dandelion

 We made an effort to try to understand these individual differences between children in how they respond biologically to mild, common kinds of challenges and stressors, and the way we did that was we brought them into a laboratory setting.
 We sat them down in front of an examiner — a research assistant that they had not previously met — and we asked them to go through a series of mildly challenging tasks.
-These were things like recounting a series of digits that the examiner asked them to say, and increasing that from first three to four to five digits; having them just engage in a conversation with this examiner, who might ask them about their birthday or presents or something about their family.
+These were things like recounting a series of digits that the examiner asked them to say and increasing that from first three to four to five digits; having them just engage in a conversation with this examiner, who might ask them about their birthday or presents or something about their family.
 That, in itself, is a challenge for a young child.
 Putting a drop of lemon juice on the tongue was another kind of challenge that was evocative of these changes in biological response. ...

 We measured their stress response using the two primary stress response systems in the human brain.
 [One was] the cortisol system, which is centered in the hypothalamus of the brain.
 This is the system that releases the stress hormone cortisol, which has profound effects on both immune function and cardiovascular functioning.